scenariomartin/EnglishWords/words.md

-					 	   fade::decay                                  strip:strap:stripe:zebra  ,backpack strap  :fabric    ,smiles faded a little delay postpone :late tardy sluggish     trip  trap :drag [dræɡ]                anguish      nip ::抿 夹  snip:scissors [ˈsɪzəz]  snap ship statesman      ,the lecture dragged on and my mind wandered.
+					 	   fade::decay                                  strip:strap:stripe:zebra  ,backpack strap  :fabric    ,smiles faded a little delay postpone :late tardy sluggish     trip  trap :drag [dræɡ]                anguish      nip ::抿 夹  snip:scissors [ˈsɪzəz]  snap ship statesman      ,the lecture dragged on and my mind wandered. linger 1
 discipline :whip ,like a whip on his back.
             lash ,their vicious words were like "lashes of a whip"
  principal